uniworld-io/developer-docs/docs/posStarted.md

 ![pos_withdraw_02](../img/pos_withdraw_02.png)

-Finally, fill the amount you want to convert and select `continue`.
+Finally, fill the amount you want to convert and select `Continue`.